ETL Strategy for AI Sucess

 Enterprises now generate an explosive amount of data—but only about 10 percent of businesses leverage data as their secret sauce for developing innovative offerings and modernized operations.

 Data is a primary component in innovation and the transformation of today’s enterprises.
-But developing an appropriate data strategy is not an easy task, as modernizing and optimizing data architectures requires highly skilled teams.
+However, developing an appropriate data strategy is not easy, as modernizing and optimizing data architectures requires highly skilled teams and careful consideration of scalability and maintenance costs.

 Data Integration Challenges

-Data creates considerable metadata from different sources that needs to be leveraged for making business decisions.
-Metadata must be aggregated to the data pipeline in order to best understand its characteristics and relationships and to obtain the quickest insights for smart analytics and business intelligence.
+Data creates considerable metadata from different sources that must be leveraged for business decisions.
+Metadata must be aggregated into the data pipeline to understand its characteristics and relationships best and to obtain the quickest insights for smart analytics and business intelligence.

 Data Integration Solutions with Orchestration Capabilities

-Businesses need to embrace a data strategy with next-generation integration platforms with capabilities in a multitude of domains.
+Businesses must embrace a data strategy with next-generation integration platforms with capabilities in many domains.

-ETL pipelines and services are set up within a data integration platform in order to continuously manage operations efficiently, improve the quality of the data, and support the following capabilities:
+ETL pipelines and services are set up within a data integration platform to continuously manage operations efficiently, improve the quality of the data, and support the following capabilities:

 ETL/ELT Pipeline Integration Process

-Information arrives from different sources and in various file formats, and it must be collected, processed, stored, and analyzed.
+Information arrives from different sources and in various file formats and must be collected, processed, stored, and analyzed.

 Data Architecture

-Enterprises must consider their technology and internal capabilities when designing their data architecture and choosing the best method of integrating their data.
+Enterprises must consider their technology and internal capabilities when designing their data architecture and choosing the best data integration method.
+With dramatically decreasing cloud storage costs, the traditional approach to data processing has evolved significantly.

-ETL vs. ELT?
-These are the two primary methods typically considered for building data processing pipelines.
+These are two primary methods typically considered for building data processing pipelines.
 Each has advantages and disadvantages, depending on the use case, but their basic difference is where the data is transformed.
-Handling structured and unstructured data is a challenge that requires a custom solution as well as the right tools for the job.
+Handling structured and unstructured data is a challenge that requires a custom solution and the right tools for the job.

 ETL—extract, transform, load—is the process of extracting data from different data sources, transforming it at the source, and then loading it into databases or data warehouses.
 (Data is initially extracted into a staging area for cleaning and organization.)